matheusdpv/wass_lowcost/README.md

-THIS TOOLBOX WAS MADE TO EXTRACT AND SYNCHRONIZE IMAGES FROM STEREO VIDEO CAMERAS (WITH AUDIO BUILT-IN)
+WASS sync - image synchronization based on audio signal cross-correlation (demands video with audio built-in)

-author: matheus vieira /last update 2024
+author: matheus vieira

 HOW TO RUN:
     - Edit file 'setup_sync.py' and place in the same path of the 'wass_sync.py' file